 What happens with the boots while you're walking?
 Does the top break as it should or jamming the area behind your toes too much?
 Is the heel moving together with the boot or sliding around?
-If your heel and the boot moving as one, the boots are too large and will cause blistering.
+If your heel and the boot moving as one, the boots are too large and will cause blistering without enough free room in the toe box.